Competition Rules and Regulations

 they performed and the appropriate adjudicated award will be given.

-- NO cameras of any kind are allowed during a performance.
+- NO recording of any kind is allowed during a performance.
 This includes

 smart phones with video capabilities.
 Violation may result in disqualification